 What do you like most about your job?

-We love providing a service our clients enjoy, thank us for, and smile about every time they remember the fun they had at their event.
+All of our DJs are passionate about what they do.
+They love providing a service our clients enjoy, thank us for, and smile about every time they remember the fun they had at their event.

 2552 NW Vaughn St.